 Glass serves on the Board of Directors for the Southland Chapter of the Alzheimer’s Association.
 Glass is an Adjunct Instructor of Law and Ethics at the American College of Professional Psychology at Argosy University.
 He is also an Associate Editor of The Los Angeles Psychologist, and is a regular Contributor to Divorce Magazine and Hitched Magazine.

-Finally, Glass is also in the midst of writing a book, “Moving On,’ which is geared to help divorcees and their families reconstruct their lives after divorce.
+Finally, Glass has published his first book, “Moving On,” which is designed to help divorcees and their families reconstruct their lives after divorce. www.movingonbook.com.

 - Certified Family Law Specialist – State Bar of California, Board of Legal Specialization (2014)

 - Drexel University (formerly Medical College of Pennsylvania), PhD, Clinical Psychology, 1997